‘Thanks Jameel’ Mackenzie says smiling to the shop assistant, clutching the latest edition of the Doctor Who magazine.

 ‘And so…’ comes Mr Crackers’ booming voice.
 ‘We offer another sacrifice to our glorious behemoth of divine justice.
 We bind his lips to silence the hateful and spiteful words of such a foul imp and cast him to the walls of our exalted chamber to await his judgement day.’

 Mackenzie reaches the bottom of the stairs to find a candle lit vaulted room.
 In the dead centre of the room are the Crackers.
 Their backs turned to her.
-And between them, sitting strapped to a chair is a naked child with a mop of bright ginger hair that can only be Mark Taggarty.
+And between them, sitting strapped to a chair, is a naked child with a mop of bright ginger hair that can only be Mark Taggarty.
 Mackenzie, amazingly, stifles a scream.
 She knows it is time to turn and run, but Mrs Crackers lets out a wail that makes her freeze.
 Mrs Crackers begins to chant in some strange gibberish language.

 ‘We offer this abomination’ Mr Crackers continues ‘in the knowledge that you will come for him, for to purify this realm from impiety and profanity.’

 Mrs Crackers’ chant becomes more fervent as Mr Crackers reaches down and unfastens the straps subduing young Mark.
 Mark struggles in vain as Mr Crackers over-powers him, gripping his skinny arms tightly, pulling him to his feet.
 Mackenzie clasps her hand over her mouth and she watches through tearful eyes as Mr Crackers drags Mark to the far wall.
 Mackenzie’s eyes have adjusted to the murk of the room and as she focuses on the back of the room she can see a large hole in the wall.
 Fear grips her like never before.
 She knows that Mr Crackers is going to put Mark in the hole.
 In the wall.
 She can see what she thinks is another child already in the hole.
 A lifeless body.
 A decaying corpse.
 The realisation petrifies her.
 She can’t move, run, or scream.
 She can only watch as Mr Crackers pushes Mark into the hole.
 And as he turns to face his captors she notices his wild terror-stricken eyes, and his lips, which have been crudely sewn closed.
 As Mrs Crackers chants her demented unintelligible babble more intensely, Mr Crackers quickly starts bricking up the wall.
-It was then that Mark notices Mackenzie standing there, horrified.
+It is then that Mark notices Mackenzie standing there, horrified.
 And he starts to moan and groan, trying to plead with her, to save his life.
 To do something.
 Anything.
 But Mackenzie is so terrified she is rendered inutile.
 Tears pour from her eyes as Mr Crackers speedily bricks up the wall until Mark’s frantic desperate face, his beseeching eyes, can be seen no more.
-As Mr Crackers finishes bricking up the wall, all that remained of Mark was the sounds of him thumping and banging on the wall, and incoherent moaning and mumbling.
+As Mr Crackers finishes bricking up the wall, all that remained of Mark were the sounds of him thumping and banging on the wall, and incoherent moaning and mumbling.
 The exact noises that the Crackers are known for.
 Although Mackenzie now knows it was never the Crackers making the entire racket, like she and her parents had thought and often complained about.
 It was the children in the walls, futilely trying to escape and call for help before hypothermia or asphyxiation or dehydration silenced them forever.

 As Mackenzie feels the slick warmth of her own urine running down her legs, Mr Crackers finishes his sermon.